pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2015.md

 ---
 ## 2015-12-02 04:41:43 - mentaal - issue with excludeChars "Word" keyword arg
-Hi, I am trying to make a parser for a number which can contain an '_'.
+Hi, I am trying to make a parser for a number which can contain an `'_'`.
 I would like to underscore to be suppressed in the output.
 For example, a valid word would be 1000_000 which should return a number: 1000000.
 I have tried the excludeChars keyword argument for this as *my understanding* is that this should do the following: 'If supplied, this argument specifies characters not to be considered to match, even if those characters are otherwise considered to match.'
 So below is my attempt:
-[code]

     num = pp.Word(pp.nums+'_', excludeChars='_')
     num.parseString('123_4')
-[code]

 but I end up with the result '123' instead of '1234' Any suggestions?
 Thanks!